StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   Old Old World supports both `Steam` and `GOG` stores.

--   Old Old World does all this, while having no NSFW.
+-   Old Old World does all this while having no NSFW.
 (This is a Fallout game; gore is everywhere).

 # Requirements

-**I cannot provide support with different specifications and setups.
+**I cannot provide support for different specifications and setups.
 I do not know how to improve FPS on other devices.
 Do not ask me about it.
-You can however ask in the support server but no matter what you have, you need either Windows 10 or Windows 11.**
+You can, however, ask on the support server, but no matter what you have, you need either Windows 10 or Windows 11.**

 ### Specifications